 Large groups of smaller balance homogeneous loans are collectively evaluated for impairment.
-Accordingly, the Credit Union does not separately identify individual consumer and residential loans for impairment disclosures, unless such loans are the subject of a restructuring agreement.
+Accordingly, the Credit Union does not separately identify individual real estate and consumer loans for impairment disclosures, unless such loans are the subject of a restructuring agreement.

 Troubled Debt Restructurings (TDRs)